 - The Achievement of the Cross – what does Jesus’ death mean for our relationship with God?

 Honestly, every single one of these sections should entice any researcher of Christianity to open the pages of Stott’s book.
-Out of every book on this list, The Cross of Christ is the one that cuts to the heartbeat of the faith and provides the reader with the best framework for understanding the complexity and inspiration of Christianity around the world.
+Out of every book on this list, The Cross of Christ is the one that cuts to the heartbeat of the faith.
+It provides the reader with the best framework for understanding the complexity and inspiration of Christianity around the world.